shashimalcse/oauth-ai-agents/draft-oauth-ai-agents-on-behalf-of-user.md

 client_parent (Client Parent App):
 : RECOMMENDED.
 Identifies the Agent Application of the Agent identified by the client_id claim.
 The client_parent claim SHOULD be present only if the client_entity_type claim has the value "agent".
 Otherwise, this claim MUST NOT be included.

+The sub_parent and client_parent claims are used to represent the owning or parent application of the subject (sub) and client (client_id), respectively.
+These claims help link an agent instance to the broader application or deployment it belongs to, supporting policy decisions and traceability.
+They SHOULD be included when the subject or client is an agent instance to enable clear relationships between agents and their controlling applications.

 Authorization Servers MAY include the act (Actor) claim to explicitly represent delegation chains.
 To control token size and ensure predictable processing time at Resource Servers, Authorization Servers MAY limit the depth of nested act structures.

 act (Actor):
 : RECOMMENDED.
 Identifies the Agent currently performing the action (typically the same as the client_id).
 This claim is used to represent delegation chains where Agents act on behalf of others using Token Exchange ({{RFC8693}}).

+Authorization Servers SHOULD impose practical limits on the nesting depth of the act claim to prevent token size bloat and ensure efficient validation by Resource Servers.
+While no fixed limit is mandated, a typical recommendation is to restrict the chain to 3–5 delegation levels, balancing expressiveness and performance.

 ## Example decoded JWT payload